top of page

 ree

-They can afford the throw marketing money at a title, whether financially successful or not.
+They can afford to throw marketing money at a title, whether financially successful or not.
 In fact, it is debatable that their business model includes and incorporates suffering massive losses and continue functioning.
 The mystery of Penguin Random House/Simon & Schuster antitrust trial attests to it.
 (It could even be a form of accounting fraud or financial statement manipulation).

 Historically, traditional publishers have always played it safe.
 Historically, traditional publishers don't know good literature from bad.
 Historically, traditional publishers have played the roll of literary gatekeepers and not facilitators.